yusukebe/gh-markdown-preview/README.md

 # gh markdown-preview

-GitHub CLI extension to preview your markdown similar to the style of GitHub.
+GitHub CLI extension to preview your markdown similar to the style of GitHub :octocat:

-**gh markdown-preview** is a GitHub CLI extension to preview your markdown such as **README.md**.
+**gh markdown-preview** is a [GitHub CLI](https://cli.github.com) extension to preview your markdown such as **README.md**.
 The `gh markdown-preview` commnad start a local web server to serve your markdown document file with a GitHub stlye. **gh markdown-preview** show the HTML got from GitHub official markdown API with the CSS extracted from GitHub web site.
 The styles are almost the same!

 ![Screenshot of gh markdown-preview](https://user-images.githubusercontent.com/10682/138411417-dd12a831-bacc-4b05-a33d-47d3f6b45483.png)